mattermost/mattermost-plugin-playbooks/docs/incidents/managing-an-incident.md

 Members are able to do the following via both the RHS and the messaging interface:
 - See who is the incident commander
+- See the current stage
-- See the remaining steps
+- See the remaining tasks
+- See the finished tasks
 - Assign a step to self
 - Mark a step as **Complete** or **Incomplete**
 - Start an automated action